 - 3.23 Development adjacent to ESHAs shall minimize impacts to habitat values or sensitive species to the maximum extent feasible.
 Native vegetation buffer areas shall be provided around ESHAs to serve as transitional habitat and provide distance and physical barriers to human intrusion.
 Buffers shall be of a sufficient size to ensure the biological integrity and preservation of the ESHA they are designed to protect.
-All buffers shall be a minimum of 100 feet in width, except for those cases addressed in Policies 3.26a and 3.26b. - 3.24 New development adjacent to parklands, where the purpose of the park is to protect the natural environment and ESHA, shall be sited and designed to minimize impacts to habitat and recreational opportunities, to the maximum extent feasible.
+All buffers shall be a minimum of 100 feet in width, except for the case addressed in Policy 3.27. - 3.24 New development adjacent to parklands, where the purpose of the park is to protect the natural environment and ESHA, shall be sited and designed to minimize impacts to habitat and recreational opportunities, to the maximum extent feasible.
 Natural vegetation buffer areas shall be provided around parklands.
-Buffers shall be of a sufficient size to prevent impacts to parkland resources, but in no case shall they be less than 100 feet in width.

-- 3.25 New development, including, but not limited to, vegetation removal, vegetation thinning, or planting of non-native or invasive vegetation shall not be permitted in required ESHA or park buffer areas, except for those cases addressed in policies 3.26a and 3.26b. that h Habitat restoration and invasive plant eradication may be permitted within required buffer areas if designed to protect and enhance habitat values. - 3.26 Required buffer areas shall extend from the following points: - The outer edge of the canopy of riparian vegetation for riparian ESHA. - The outer edge of the tree canopy for oak or other native woodland ESHA. - The top of bluff for coastal bluff ESHA - 3.26a Development setbacks Buffers shall be provided from the canyon ESHAs in the Point Dume area such that to serve as transitional habitat and provide distance and physical barriers to human intrusion.
-The setback shall be of sufficient width to ensure that all the required irrigated fuel modification area (Zone A and B, if required) is located above the top of slope and that all new structures are setback a minimum of 25 feet from the top of slope.
-Patios, swimming pools and other similar accessory uses may be constructed within the area 25 feet from the top of slope, if such use does not result in any expansion to the required fuel modification area. - 3.26b Development setbacks Buffers shall be provided from coastal sage scrub and chaparral ESHA to serve as transitional habitat and provide distance and physical barriers to human intrusion.
-The setback shall be that are of sufficient width to ensure that no required fuel modification (Zones A, B, or C, if required) will extend into the ESHA and that no structures will be within 100 feet of the outer edge of the plants that comprise the habitat. - 3.27 Variances or modifications to setback, buffers, or other ESHA sensitive resource protection standards shall not be granted, except where there is no other feasible alternative for siting the development and it does not exceed the limits on allowable development pursuant to Policies 3.10-3.12. - 3.28 Modifications to required development standards that are not related to ESHA sensitive resource protection (street setbacks, height limits, etc.)
+Buffers shall be of a sufficient size to prevent impacts to parkland resources, but in no case shall they be less than 100 feet in width. - 3.25 New development, including, but not limited to, vegetation removal, vegetation thinning, or planting of non-native or invasive vegetation shall not be permitted in required ESHA or park buffer areas, except for that case addressed in Policy 3.27.
+Habitat restoration and invasive plant eradication may be permitted within required buffer areas if designed to protect and enhance habitat values. - 3.26 Required buffer areas shall extend from the following points: - The outer edge of the canopy of riparian vegetation for riparian ESHA. - The outer edge of the tree canopy for oak or other native woodland ESHA. - The top of bluff for coastal bluff ESHA - 3.27 Buffers shall be provided from coastal sage scrub and chaparral ESHA that are of sufficient width to ensure that no required fuel modification (Zones A, B, or C, if required) will extend into the ESHA and that no structures will be within 100 feet of the outer edge of the plants that comprise the habitat.

-shall be permitted where necessary to avoid or minimize impacts to ESHA sensitive resources.

-- 3.29 Protection of ESHA sensitive resources and public access shall take priority over other development standards and where there is any conflict between general development standards and ESHA sensitive resource and/or public access protection, the standards that are most protective of ESHA sensitive resources and public access shall have precedence. - 3.30 Permitted development located within or adjacent to ESHA and/or parklands that adversely impact those areas may include open space or conservation restrictions or easements over ESHA, ESHA buffer, or parkland buffer in order to protect resources.
+- 3.28 Variances or modifications to buffers or other ESHA protection standards shall not be granted, except where there is no other feasible alternative for siting the development and it does not exceed the limits on allowable development pursuant to Policies 3.10-3.13. - 3.29 Modifications to required development standards that are not related to ESHA protection (street setbacks, height limits, etc.) shall be permitted where necessary to avoid or minimize impacts to ESHA - 3.30 Protection of ESHA and public access shall take priority over other development standards and where there is any conflict between general development standards and ESHA and/or public access protection, the standards that are most protective of ESHA and public access shall have precedence. - 3.31 Permitted development located within or adjacent to ESHA and/or parklands that adversely impact those areas may include open space or conservation restrictions or easements over ESHA, ESHA buffer, or parkland buffer in order to protect resources.